bioinfwithjudith/PR-INBRE_Python_Workshop/README.md

 ##### 1.3.0 Evaluate the GC content of a DNA sequence
 ##### 1.4.0 Running into Errors
 #### Proficiency Assessment
-Develop a block of code that takes in a DNA sequence of interest that was obtained from the database Uniprot and cross reference database.
+The student will develop a block of code that takes in a DNA sequence of interest that was obtained from the database Uniprot and cross reference database.
 Define the following functions and return the following values: total Guanines, total Cytosines, total Adenines, and total Uridines, and the A=T/G+C ratio of the DNA sequence.

 ## Python3 Part 2 - The use of booleans and conditional statements in for and while loops to automate repetitive tasks.
 It is challenging to stray away from lists and dictionaries when analyzing data.
-Using booleans and conditionals will become second nature in your for and while loops when analyzing data that is stored in lists and dictionaries.
+Using booleans and conditionals will become second nature in you when using for and while loops to analyze data that is stored in lists and dictionaries.

 ##### 2.0.0 Booleans and Conditions
 ##### 2.1.0 More Python Datatypes
 ##### 2.2.0 Automating Repetitive Tasks using Python
 #### Proficiency Assessment
+The student will have the opportunity to define from scratch familiar functions in Python.
+Also, the student will use a loop to find differences between two DNA sequences.
+Finally, the student will have a list of sequences and return properties of the sequences (i.e. length, transcript of the protein-coding gene, and the amino acid sequence)

 ## Python3 Part 3 - Reading, creating, and manipulating files